DISCOVER THE CHAMPION IN YOU

 Some parents harbor a concern that karate promotes violence in a child.
 According to recent psychiatric studies, however, just the opposite occurs.
 University of Miami professor Richard Carrera, a clinical psychologist who conducted a study of male martial artists, found that, in comparison to a control group of college students, the martial artists were quiet, conscientious, industrious and able to inhibit aggression and hostility.
 Some people behave uncontrollably when they feel their dignity or masculine identity is threatened.
 Maybe they wouldn’t if their identity was well secured.

-Ms. A, Blue Belt at North Fork Karate
+North Fork Karate